 Saturdays 1, 15 and 29 February, 14 and 28 March 2020

-This course is ideal for anyone looking to learn and develop their skills in typography; poster, editorial and digital design or simply study the effective use of visual design within communication.
-Ideal for beginners and those with intermediate-level skills.
+An all-round introduction to the three most used programs involved in Graphic design (Adobe Photoshop, Illustrator, InDesign).
+This course is ideal for anyone looking to learn and develop their skills in digital design or simply study the effective use of visual design within communication.

-Through a combination of theory, digital based workshops, group collaborations and practical application, you will be introduced to layout, composition, type and image across digital and paper-based formats.
+Through a combination of digital based workshops, practical application and guided feedback, you will be introduced to layout, composition, type and image.

 Graphic Design is all about finding your method to entertain, communicate, educate and inform.
 There’s no ‘right answer’ and you will be supported by your tutor to explore different styles to reach the goal of the brief.
 As well as developing creative design strategies, we encourage you to bring your own experiences and interests to your work.

 During the digitally focussed course, you will be given a fundamental working knowledge of the most popular software packages used by designers and develop a more critical outlook to visual communication.

 Do you want to know the difference between a TIFF and a GIF?
 If you want to know more about graphic design, whether you are looking for a new career or if you work in a complementary profession, this is the course for you.